quicwg/base-drafts/draft-ietf-quic-transport.md

 accept data from the application.
 Stream data might be buffered in this state in preparation for sending.

-The sending part of a bidirectional stream initiated by a peer (type 0 for a server, type 1 for a client) enters the "Ready" state if the receiving part enters the "Recv" state.

 Sending the first STREAM or STREAM_BLOCKED frame causes a send stream to enter the "Send" state.
 An implementation might choose to defer allocating a Stream ID to a send stream until it sends the first frame and enters this state, which can allow for better stream prioritization.

+The sending part of a bidirectional stream initiated by a peer (type 0 for a server, type 1 for a client) enters the "Send" state if the receiving part enters the "Recv" state.

 In the "Send" state, an endpoint transmits - and retransmits as necessary - data in STREAM frames.
 The endpoint respects the flow control limits of its peer,